113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 --no-region
 :   Forced login without targeting a region.

--o ORG
-:   The name of the target organization.
-This option is deprecated.
-Use `ibmcloud target -o org_name` instead.
-Optional.

--s SPACE
-:   The name of the target space.
-This option is deprecated.
-Use `ibmcloud target -s space_name` instead.
-Optional.

 --skip-ssl-validation
 :   Bypass the SSL validation of HTTP requests.
 This option isn't recommended.